rclone/rclone/docs/content/filefabric.md

 ## Configuration

-The initial setup for the Enterprise File Fabric backend involves getting a token from the the Enterprise File Fabric which you need to do in your browser.  `rclone config` walks you through it.
+The initial setup for the Enterprise File Fabric backend involves getting a token from the Enterprise File Fabric which you need to do in your browser.  `rclone config` walks you through it.

 Here is an example of how to make a remote called `remote`.
 First run: